shams1802/GAME_DEV_SMPLX/Avatar Designing App/SMPLX 1 pose/README.md

 - You may delete the scene instances afterward

 ### Step 3: Configure PoseController
-- Use this link for better setup - https://github.com/shams1802/GAME_DEV/tree/main/Unity/SMPL%204%20pose%20app
+- Use this link for setup(except asset adding and assigning slots) - https://github.com/shams1802/GAME_DEV/tree/main/Unity/SMPL%204%20pose%20app
+-  ⚠️ Use Assets Provided in this repo only
+-  ⚠️ Use PoseController.cs from the Asset/Script/Before Button
 - Create an empty GameObject
 - Name it PoseManager
-- Add PoseController.cs component
+- Add the PoseController.cs component in PoseManager using Inspector tool
 - Assign the following fields carefully:

 #### SMPL-X Root Assignment (Important)